LittlePlanetCD/Sonic-Nexus-Decompilation/README.md

 # Known Bugs

-There is no way to press a button to access the dev menu when in game. (hopefully can be figured out eventually)
+There is no way to press a button to access the dev menu when in game. (hopefully can be figured out eventually) Mods crash the game when attempting to load them with a Data.bin rather than a "Data Folder".
+Unsure as to why this happens, because it happens on the original repository.

 # Contact:
 Join the [Retro Engine Modding Discord Server](https://dc.railgun.works/retroengine) for any extra questions you may need to know about the decompilation or modding it.